Skyfarer/esp-now2wifi2mqtt/README.md

 # ESP-NOW to WiFi/MQTT Bridge

-A two-board ESP8266 solution that bridges ESP-NOW mesh networks to WiFi/MQTT infrastructure, eliminating channel conflicts between ESP-NOW and WiFi.
+I wanted to move my weather station and other devices off my house wifi.
+It just seems that every month or so I'm adding yet another device to my wifi.
+To reduce the attack surface, I decided to move my home weather station and other μcontroller controller devices to ESP-NOW.
+This means I need some way to bridge ESP-NOW to my homelab.
+Most of my μcontroller projects use a MQTT server on my Kubernetes cluster.
+This is the bridge from ESP-NOW ==> WiFi ==> MQTT.

 ## Why ESP8266?
 Aren't they old?
 Yes, I prefer the ESP32.
-But I had a bin with several of these laying around and decided to put them to work.
+But I had several ESP8266 boards laying around with nothing better to do.
+So I put them to work with this task.

 ## Overview